serverlesstechnology/cqrs/README.md

 ## TODO

 - Event upcasters.
 - Event serialization uses the event type as the root node of the JSON tree.
   This simplifies deserialization but is non-standard.
-- A persistence implementation for DynamoDb.
-- A persistence implementation for MySql.
+- A persistence implementation for:
+  - SQL:
+    - MySql
+    - MariaDB
+    - MSSQL
+    - SQLite
+  - NoSQL:
+    - MongoDB
+    - DynamoDb
+    - Redis